Categorification via blocks of modular representations for sl(n): Construction of the categorification

-(here $r \geq 0$) follows as a consequence of Definition~\ref{strongsl2}.
-Roughly speaking, a $\mathfrak{sl}_2$-categorification is a collection of categories $\mathcal{A}_r$; adjoint functors between them that satisfy the functorial $\mathfrak{sl}_2$-relation.
-The results of Chuang-Rouquier imply that the notion of $\mathfrak{sl}_2$-categorification satisfies this property.
+(here $r \geq 0$) follows \cite[Theorem~5.27]{cr} as a consequence of Definition~\ref{strongsl2}.
+Roughly speaking, a $\mathfrak{sl}_2$-categorification is a collection of categories $\mathcal{A}_r$; adjoint functors between them that satisfy the categorical $\mathfrak{sl}_2$-relation.
+The results of Chuang and Rouquier imply that the notion of $\mathfrak{sl}_2$-categorification satisfies this property.

 Below we briefly recall the definition of a \textit{strong categorical $\mathfrak{sl}_2$-action}; for sake of brevity, we omit some of the details and refer the reader to \cite[\S~2.1]{ckl} for a list of the compatibilities that must be satisfied.
-This data is essentially equivalent to a representation of Rouquier's categorical quantum group defined in \cite{Rou}, as explained in \cite[Remark 2.2]{ckl}.
-Given these pieces of data, one obtains an action of the quantum group $U_q(\mathfrak{sl}_2)$ on the split Grothendieck group (see \cite[\S~2.2]{ckl11} for more details); thus one may think of this as a categorification of a representation of the quantum group for $\mathfrak{sl}_2$.
+This data is essentially equivalent to a representation of the categorical quantum group as defined by Rouquier \cite{Rou} and Khovanov-Lauda \cite{khovlauda1}, \cite{khovlauda2} (see also \cite[Remark 2.2]{ckl}, and \cite{cl}, \cite{brundan} for related work).
+Given these pieces of data, one obtains an action of the quantum group $U_q(\mathfrak{sl}_2)$ on the split Grothendieck group \cite[\S~2.2]{ckl11}; thus one may think of this as a categorification of a representation of the quantum group for $\mathfrak{sl}_2$.